madifz/100-days-of-code/r2-log.md

 ### R2D7 (25/06/2021)
 - Updated vanilla clone of Google search page with navbar and css; issue with navbar account image unable to align to right (https://github.com/madifz/google-homepage)

+### R2D8 (26/06/2021)
+- Slow day today, but important thing was not to break the chain. freeCodeCamp JavaScript Intermediate Algorithm Scripting lessons 1-3.